ldt-dev/sofle-v2-oled-zmk/README.md

-# Sofle V2 Keyboard Guide
+# Sofle V2 Keyboard Guide!
 This guide is for flashing the Ergomech Sofle V2 Keyboard.
 The Sofle V2 is 6×4+5 keys column-staggered split keyboard, using Cherry switches.

 # ErgoMech Sofle V2 Wireless